mrrooster/gofish/README.md

 # GoFiSh

-Gofish is a *read only* fuse fs for mounting your Google drive.
+Gofish is a fuse fs for mounting your Google drive.

 ##